santenana/App_car_accident/README.md

 ## How to Use it

-For now, the application is in beta and only works by downloading the repository and installing a container in Docker.
+There are two ways to use this app in cloud using the link https://carappaccident.streamlit.app/ (⚠️ in cloud the video can show some delays due) or by running locally by downloading the repository and installing a container in Docker.
 Later, it will be moved to a web or mobile application for greater user convenience.

 To use it, step 0 is to have Docker installed on your computer, then you should follow these instructions.